pywemo/pywemo/README.rst

     >> print(device)
     <WeMo Insight "AC Insight">

-Please note that you need to use ip addresses as shown above, rather than hostnames, otherwise the subscription update logic won't work.
+Please note that you must use IP addresses here, rather than hostnames.
+First, because subscription update logic won't work properly; second, because recent versions of the WeMo firmware may not accept connections from hostnames, and will return a 500 error.

 Developing
 -------